Skip to content

 Note

-This page only includes transactions and not calculations.
-If you expect a calculation to be visible but can’t find it on this page, check that you’ve successfully created a tax transaction from the calculation.
+The Tax Transactions page only includes transactions and not calculations.
+If you expect to see a calculation and can’t find it on this page, verify that you successfully created a tax transaction from the calculation.

 OptionalIntegration examples